mardiros/tursu/docs/source/advanced_datatable.md

 In the previous chapter, we learnt [basics data table supports](#step-definition-data-table)

-but there is more, Tursu is able to map gherkin table to pydantic model, or dataclasses.
+but there is more, Turşu is able to map gherkin table to pydantic model, or dataclasses.

 It works for [Data table](#data-table-tabular-data) and [reversed data table](reversed-data-table).